8ML/8Core/README.md

 # 8Core (Work-In-Progress)

 ## Introduction
-8Core is a completely free to use and open-source spigot server codebase with core features such as ranks, permissions, configuration, scoreboard, tablist, command manager, cosmetics API, module system, hub manager, and minigame API.
+8Core is a completely free to use and open-source spigot server codebase with core features:

+- Ranks and permissions
+- Profile system
+- Friends system
+- Options menu
+- Command manager
+- Cosmetics API
+- Module system
+- Hub manager
+- Minigame API

 8Core is easy for developers to build on, as all classes are well documented and easy to use.